takeru56/AbstractBuilder/Negative Abstract.md

 To test the hypothesis that NAIST is bad place we performed a ....
 We conduct experiment at poor location.
 Results were analyzed using a very old technology.
-The results showed a small effect ....
+The results showed a small effect which doesn't mean anything.
+We should rather stop doing such awful experiment.

 These results suggest that ...
 We recommend that ....
 That is why NAIST is very inconvenient to study information science and research.